tc45/ansible-demos/01-Basic/README.md

 cisco.ios.ios_facts.

 NOTE: These steps are not intended to be used in a production network.
 They are only offered as a guide for practicing in a lab environment.
-Consult with an ansible professional for using ansible in production environments.
+Consult with an Ansible professional before using Ansible in production environments.

 ## Configuration and Inventory File